Albert Humphreys TAM business change model

-1. The senior man sets the objectives, the timing, and specifies results.
+- The senior leader sets the objectives, the timing, and specifies results.
 (1 hour)

-4. Business accounting data required by the team is produced, and given to each team member.
-Planning issues from all employees are collected.
+- Business accounting data required by the team is produced and given to each team member Planning issues from all employees are collected.
 (8 hours)

-6. Authorisation to implement the plan is obtained from higher authority.
+- Authorisation to implement the plan is obtained from a higher authority.
 (2 hours)